charwking/movie-club/README.md

 ## Want to contribute?

 Please feel free to fork and submit pull requests!
-Be warned though, @charwking is a bit OCD, so don't be surprised or offended if he merges your changes and then makes a bunch of changes of his own. :)
+Be warned though, @charwking is a bit OCD, so don't be surprised or offended if he merges your changes and then makes a bunch of changes of his own. :) Make sure you add your name to the contributors section below as part of your pull request!

 ## Run locally